The cave where we grew secrets was a safe place; our memories couldn’t harvest us.

 We sold our stories of the future to those who needed incentive to wake up, beliefs in magic.

-By the fire at night against the backdrop of steady rain, we sang of fallen heroes who gave up their stories, bled out on stone, transformed us.
+By the fire at night against the backdrop of steady rain, we sang of fallen heroes who gave up their stories, bled out on stone, transformed almost everyone.

 A chorus of thunder punctuated stanzas of bravery with the crescendo of dangerous refrains.